github/octoforce-actions/docs/Getting Started.md

 - `SALESFORCE_CLIENT_ID`
   - This is the client ID used to generate the JWT token.
 This is used to authenticate with Salesforce production.
 - `SALESFORCE_DEVHUB_USERNAME`
-  - This is the username of the DevHub org.
+  - This is the username of the admin user of your DevHub/production org.
 This is used to authenticate with Salesforce production.
 - `SALESFORCE_TEMPLATE_CONSUMER_KEY`
   - This is the consumer key of the template org.
 This is used to authenticate with the template sandbox.
 - `SALESFORCE_TEMPLATE_USERNAME`